m4pol/fatebot/README.md

 	1) Go to the scanner.go file and add a new slice for your scan network.

-		# Example:
+		Example:

 			var Italy_Network = []string {
 				"123.456", //123.456.0.0/16
 			}

-			# since v0.6.0 will use only 16 bits of the IP range to set up scan networks (I'm still confused about the subnet mask LOL).

 	2) Go to the header.go file and scroll down to the map name "ScanMap".
 	3) Customize your key and value.
 The value of the map is structure, so you need to call a value in the "Bot" structure and fill it.

-		# Example:
+		Example:

-			"-fi": {				 # This key will be the command of a network arg in the "?scan" command.
+			"-fi": {				 // This key will be the command of a network arg in the "?scan" command.
-				scanNetwork: Finland_Network, 	 # Fill the "scanNetwork" that's a value of the "Bot" structure.
+				scanNetwork: Finland_Network, 	 // Fill the "scanNetwork" that's a value of the "Bot" structure.
 To your network slice.
-				scanOptFull: "\"FINLAND\"",	 # Add the full name of the network for a reporting process.
+				scanOptFull: "\"FINLAND\"",	 // Add the full name of the network for a reporting process.
-				isRandom:    false,		 # Set "isRandom" to false because it's not a full random network.
+				isRandom:    false,		 // Set "isRandom" to false because it's not a full random network.
 			},

 	4) Done...
 Just save it.